ihabadham/ihabadham/README.md

 <br />
 <br />

-I'm a Software Engineer specializing in building and deploying full-stack applications with the MERN stack.
+I'm a Software Engineer specializing in building and deploying full-stack applications with the MERN stack web development.
 I'm passionate about writing clean, efficient code to solve real-world problems.

 ---